CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/pycharm/use_pycharm.md

 The main exception to very easy-to-run components is debugging services live in the system.
 Services require you to run two separate components to process files.
 The two components talk via named pipes in the /tmp folder.
 Inside the Docker container, this is very easy but debugging this live requires some sacrifices.

 !!! warning "Limitations"
-    1. You can only run one live debugging service at the time
+    1. You can only run one live debugging service at the time.
     2. Depending on where you stop them and how you stop them, they don't fully clean up after themselves.
-    3. They require extra configuration, it's not just "click-and-go"
+    3. They require extra configuration, it's not just "click-and-go".

 We will show you how to run the Sample service live in the system created in the [developing and Assemblyline service](../../../services/developing_an_assemblyline_service) documentation.
 This requires you to run the full infrastructure using the `docker-compose` files before executing the steps. ([Minimal dependencies](#minimal-dependencies) and [Core services](#core-services))

 !!! important
-    Run the following example inside the Pycharm window pointing to the services (`~/git/services`)
+    Run the following example inside the PyCharm window pointing to the services (`~/git/services`)

 !!! example
-    Setup `Task handler` run configuration if it does not exist:
+    Setup `Task Handler` run configuration if it does not exist:

     1. Click the "Run" menu then select "Edit Configurations..."
     2. Click the `+` button at the top left